oregonjim/leetv/README.md

   If all is working, you can add ```leetv``` as a cron job to start every day at midnight, and ```ltv-getnewsweather``` to run twice an hour (once to get the news and once to get the weather).
 See the comments at the top of ```leetv``` for more details.
+You might also want to add ```ltv-logrotate``` as a monthly cron job, to keep things tidy.
 Enjoy your TV station!
-In the meantime, I'll keep working on the documentation...